kittynode/kittynode/docs/README.md

 # docs

-This is Kittynode's end user documentation website.
+This is Kittynode's end-user documentation website.